jtzs/Governance/docs/scenario-training/generic/user-handouts/scenario-06.md

 You received a letter from the vendor containing a USB drive with files containing the latest vendor catalogue, pricing and contact details.
 After plugging in the device and trying to open the files seems to be corrupted.

 **Objective**:
-Ask the helpdesk for assistance with accessing the files.
+Ask the help desk for assistance with accessing the files.

 **Prompt Lines**:
 - "I was just trying to be up to date with my work."